u6387841/smart-toothbrush/README.md

 All the information on how to get started with the esp 32 with esp-idf can be found on the following website: https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html#get-esp-idf

-In order to run this project, you will need the following commands. make menuconfig allows you to configure any settings and set up the ports on the machine. make flash will build and upload the project and make monitor will the run the project on your machine.
+In order to run this project, you will need the following commands. "make menuconfig" allows you to configure any settings and set up the ports on the machine. "make flash" will build and upload the project and "make monitor" will the run the project on your machine.

+To connect to the wifi, change the SSID and Password according to the wifi settings.

 ## Hardware
 Required parts/tools: